 Alongside with the Global properties, we are executing traditional Java commands:

 Our SoapUI project is complete and we can invoke the desired services.

 - All of these tools have significantly improved the quality of work between developers.

 - Development and unit testing processes are simplified with only a few configuration setups and one execution command.

 - Reduced time-consuming during the Software Life Cycle

 - Increased productivity in order to deliver reliable and seamless software.

 - Manually executing each .jar individually with its own Excel file which can be tedious work.

-Even though we manage to automate the unit testing with a few steps, we are certainly aware that there is still room for improvement in some of the productivity tools.
+Even though we managed to automate the unit testing with a few steps, we are certainly aware that there is still room for improvement in some of the productivity tools.

-From this point of view, all these tools are on track and are continuously used by our group of developers and have helped us considerably during building software packages for our clients.
+From this point of view, all these tools are on track and are continuously used by our group of developers and have helped us considerably in building software packages for our clients.